marvokdolor/learning/100DaysOfCodeRound3-log.md

 - Worked on the Coursera Unix Workbench course

 ### R3D16 - 03/17/2019
-- Worjed on Visualize Data with a Bar Chart project
+- Worked on Visualize Data with a Bar Chart project
 - Completed Ch 10 of D3 book

 ### R3D17 - 03/18/2019